 The IESO will calculate and confirm inadvertent accumulation with neighbouring control areas at the end of each dispatch day.
 All reconciliations will include adjustments due to differences in time zones.

-Where the interconnection, for which the inadvertent accumulation applies, is comprised of one or more interties capable of operating in a segregated mode of operation (SMO), the IESO will:
+Where the interconnection, for which the inadvertent accumulation applies, is comprised of one or more interties capable of operating in an SMO, the IESO will: